 - Xcacel: a dream place to visit if you like pristine beaches!
 It is an absolutely beautiful beach, clean, with white sand, perfect to go with friends or a partner but not necessarily with children as there is nothing on site.

 - Playa Maroma: 20 km away from Playa del Carmen is the beach of Punta Maroma, an exclusive beach where you can snorkel in its coral reef, take a catamaran ride, ride jet skis, etc. Perfect for the whole family!

 There are several beach clubs in Playa del Carmen if you are looking to enjoy the beach in comfort.

-- Lido Beach Club: a classic!
+Lido Beach Club is a classic!
 You are likely to come across it while walking along the beach because it is so central.
 Excellent service, very good food (with vegetarian options) and a nice beachfront atmosphere.
 It’s best to arrive early because it gets crowded.

 Of course, there are other beach clubs in Playa del Carmen such as Kool Beach Club, Mamita’s Beach club, Martina’s Beach Club, Coralina Daylight Club, etc. There is something for every taste and budget!

 You can walk around and take your pick, but be sure to ask for the price (and if the entrance fee can be used as credit at the restaurant/bar), as it can go up very quickly!

 Because of its clear waters and proximity to the Mesoamerican Reef (which is the second largest coral reef in the world), there are several great places for snorkeling and scuba diving in the Riviera Maya.

 For diving in the Playa del Carmen area, I recommend: